California Burrito

 For assembly

-• Marinate the Carne Asada - In a bowl, combine lime juice, orange juice, garlic, oil, salt, pepper, cumin, chili powder, and cilantro.
-Add steak and coat well.
-Marinate at least 30 minutes (2–4 hours for best flavor).
+1. Marinate the carne asada: In a bowl, combine lime juice, orange juice if using, garlic, oil, salt, pepper, cumin, chili powder, and cilantro if using.

-• Warm the Tortillas - Heat each tortilla on a skillet for a few seconds until soft and flexible.
+9. Warm the tortillas: Heat each tortilla on a skillet for a few seconds until soft and flexible.

 Previous